 Santos management/ IMT role Main responsibilities Support Branch Director When activated, this role is under the supervision of Logistics Section Chief Develops and implements logistics plan in support of the IAP Supervises the operations of the Supply, Facilities, Ground Support and Vessel Support Units.
 Finance Section Chief Manages all financial, administrative and cost analysis aspects of the incident Supervises members of the Finance Section Procurement Unit Leader Administers all financial matters pertaining to vendor contracts and leases Undertakes all procurements in accordance with Santos' policies and procedures.
 Claims Unit Leader Manages and directs all administrative matters pertaining to compensation and claims-related matters for any incident.
-Cost Unit Leader Collects all cost dataProvides cost estimates and any cost-saving recommendations for the incident.
+Cost Unit Leader Collects all cost data Provides cost estimates and any cost-saving recommendations for the incident.

-Note: The Section Chiefs are supported by various other roles that will be mobilised depending on the severity of the incident.
+\ Note: The Section Chiefs are supported by various other roles that will be mobilised depending on the severity of the incident.

-Table 5-3: Roles and resp oonsibilities in the fi ield-based response e team (ERT)
+Table 5-3: Roles and responsibilities in the field-based response team (ERT)

-Field-based position Main responsibilities Emergency Commander 13 Assesses facility-based oil spill situations / incidents and responds accordingly Single point of communications between facility/site and IMT Directs emergency response activities in accordance with the Santos ER principles and philosophy Considers the BW Opal Incident Management Guides for tactical response and develops an Communicates the incident response actions and delegates actions to the Barossa Production Manager / Incident Commander Manages the spill incident in accordance with the BW Opal Emergency Response Plan, and/or Manages the spin incident in accordance with the DW oper Emergency Response han, and/of the activity-specific OPEP (this document) Coordinates medical evacuations as required Liaises with the Perth IMT Operations Section Chief if/when the IMT is established.
+Field-based position Main responsibilities Field-based position Emergency Commander Main responsibilities Assesses facility-based oil spill situations / incidents and responds accordingly Single point of communications between facility/site and IMT Directs emergency response activities in accordance with the Santos ER principles and philosophy Considers the BW Opal Incident Management Guides for tactical response and develops an incident response strategy Communicates the incident response actions and delegates actions to the Barossa Production Manager / Incident Commander Manages the spill incident in accordance with the BW Opal Emergency Response Plan, and/or the activity-specific OPEP (this document) Coordinates medical evacuations as required Liaises with the Perth IMT Operations Section Chief if/when the IMT is established.
 Refer to the BW Opal ERP (BAF-213 6896) for further description of roles and responsibilities.
 Emergency Coordinator Establishes and maintains contact with the incident scene Ensures information is passed to and from the On-Scene Commander, including relevant emergency information from the Command Team time-outs (e.g. source of the spill, if the spill is ongoing or contained, number of personnel responding); also advises On-Scene Commander when the next Command Team time-out will be Ensures accurate transfer of information from On-Scene Commander to Status Board log person Communicates with outside assistance (e.g. vessels, aircraft) If instructed, coordinates activities such as spill control/response strategies If instructed, liaises with onshore technical authorities and onshore IMT Informs Emergency Commander of incident and vessel status.
 Refer to the BW Opal ERP (BAF-213 6896) for further description descriptions of roles and responsibilities.
-On-Scene Commander (OSC) 14 (ERT Field Team Leader) Undertakes command and leads field response as directed by the Emergency Coordinator, where safe to do so Establishes, when appropriate, a Forward Control Point Maintains spill responder safety in accordance with Santos' response philosophy Assures all field and affected area personnel are accounted for Considers tactical response in accordance with the BW Opal Incident Management Guides
+On-Scene Commander (OSC) (ERT Field Team Leader) Undertakes command and leads field response as directed by the Emergency Coordinator, where safe to do so Establishes, when appropriate, a Forward Control Point Maintains spill responder safety in accordance with Santos' response philosophy Assures all field and affected area personnel are accounted for Considers tactical response in accordance with the BW Opal Incident Management Guides